shakebugs/shake-docs/docs/react/customer-feedback/invoke.md

 ```

 This method also enables you to change the preferred invocation event on-the-go during runtime.
-Here’s a list of all available ones below, feel free to use any combination of these.
+Here’s a list of all available ones below, feel free to use any combination of these:

 ```javascript title="App.js"
 // highlight-start